applibgroup/colorpicker/README.md

 ```

 # Usage
 The usage of this library is very simple.
 In the main ability slice, Create an object of `ColorPickerDialog`.
-Then initialize it by passing colors(that will be displayed on the palette), the default selected color, number of columns of the palette and the size of the swatch (ColorPickerPalette.SMALL_SWATCH for small size and ColorPickerPalette.LARGE_SWATCH for large size)
+Then initialize it by passing the titleId (for the dialog title), colors (that will be displayed on the palette), the default selected color, number of columns of the palette and the size of the swatch (ColorPickerPalette.SMALL_SWATCH for small size and ColorPickerPalette.LARGE_SWATCH for large size)

 The selected color from the palette can be retrieved using `setOnColorSelectedListener`.